-Well, I always look at this specific model in forums and groups, but in one moment, everything changed when someone contacted me through my email.
-At first, I thought it was a scam.
-But after reading it, it turns out that I have been given a chance by the audio gods and the company to try this specific pair.
+Well, I’ve always seen this specific model in forums and groups, but everything changed when someone contacted me through email.
+At first, I honestly thought it was a scam.
+But after reading it carefully, I realized I had been given a chance,blessed by the audio gods and the company,to try this pair.

-The Yuandao Tears is an in-ear monitor that is priced under the $22-28 segment.
-Ever since I started my audio journey, I have always reviewed units in this price range.
-Well, it's my specialty to begin with.
-Anyway, the Tears has a unique design and an interesting mechanic to it.
+The Yuandao Tears is an in-ear monitor priced in the $22–28 segment.
+Ever since I started my audio journey, I’ve mostly reviewed units in this price range.
+It’s kind of my specialty at this point.
+Anyway, the Tears has a unique design and an interesting mechanism to it.

 Disclaimers